 As you can see, anyone with access to the database sees the data in the clear.

-- It does nothing to protect against a modern day hack or breach. (most recent breaches had TDE in place and data was still stolen)
+- It does nothing to protect against a modern-day hack or breach (most recent breaches enabled TDE uses and data was still stolen).

 - Data in the logs are in the clear, which violates compliance regulations such as PCI